ElainaPata/sql-data-warehouse-project/README.md

 - **Product Performance**
 - **Sales Trends**

-These insights empower stakeholders with key metrics to enable strategic decision making.

 ### 🌟 About Me
 Hi there!
-My name is Elaina Pata, I'm a recent graduate that completed my Master of Science in Data Analytics.
-My goal in creating this projects is to show the scope of my SQL skills in hopes of gaining employement as a Data Engineer.
+My name is Elaina Pata, I'm a recent graduate that completed my Master of Science in Data Analytics and have strong interest in data engineering and scalable data systems.
+This project was created to demonstrate my understanding of the ETL process, datawarehousing fundamentals, and SQL development by building a datawarehouse from scratch.
+My goal is to showcase my ability to design a data model, build ETL workflows, and transform raw data into structured formats to use for business analysis.